shephertz/App42_PHP_SDK/README.md

 On the success of registration you will receieve the API KEY and SECRET KEYs for dummy application created for quick start.
 Intention of dummy application is to makeuser experience seamless to use the APIs.

-Downlload the SDK and Unzip the file which contains the Sample App and API Docs
+Download the SDK and Unzip the file which contains the Sample App and API Docs

 How to use PHP SDK :